 Frequently asked questions

-From June 1, promotions can be held again with a limited number of physical attendees (maximum 20 people).
+From 1 June 2020, promotions can be held again with a limited number of physical attendees.
 The promotions will be held in the Small Auditorium of our Academy Building.
 Other interested parties can follow the defense via a live stream.
-For full details, see the Protocol online PhD defences.
+For full details, see the Protocol PhD defence in times of corona.